 A person who suffers from a major depressive disorder (sometimes also referred to as clinical depression or simply depression) must either have a depressed mood or a loss of interest or pleasure in daily activities consistently for at least a 2 week period.
-This depressed mood must represent a significant change from the person’s normal mood.
+This depressed mood must represent a significant change from the person’s normal everyday mood.

 Social, occupational, educational, or other important functioning must also be negatively impacted by the change in mood.
 For instance, when a person who’s depressed starts missing work or school, or has stopped going to classes or their usual social engagements (such as hanging out with friends).

 Related: Types of Depression